simonecocco/human-like-explainations/README.md

 This repository contains the source code of the submitted paper "PERLM: Faithful Path-Based Explainable Recommendation via Language
 Modeling over Knowledge Graphs".

+## Warning!
+This repo also contains another model called Patta.
+It create an human version of recommendation paths.

+For another info you can read [this](./README_Patta.md).

 ## Requirements
 This repo requires the creation of a virtual environment.
 A python version below 3.12 is required.